Dannode36/ValleyReminders/README.md

 # ValleyReminders
- Never forget about any agricultural (or not) task again!
+**Never forget about an important task again with ValleyReminder!**

+Disclaimer: Does not prevent use of the Dark Shrine of Memory